f5devcentral/f5-agility-labs-sslviz/docs/class5/lab1/step6.rst

       should see some recognizable text – to verify type the following commnd

-      -  *tcpdump -nnnni eth1 not arp and not icmp -X \| egrep "Agility"*
+      -  :red: *tcpdump -nnnni eth1 not arp and not icmp -X \| egrep "Agility"*

    -  While still visiting the an encrypted website, since we are